RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 http://localhost:5200/subfolder/hello
 ```

+Same as you would expect with Razor Page in full ASP.NET Core applications.

+I want to stress though, that this is a limited Razor Pages implementation that is not meant to substitute for a full ASP.NET Core Razor Application.
+Since there's no code behind compilation or ability to

 ### Files and Folder Support
-As mentioned above you can use most Razor Pages file based constructs like _Layout and Partial pages as well as shared folders etc. The root folder works like any other Razor Pages folder or Area in ASP.NET Core and so all the relative linking and child page access are available.
+As mentioned above you can use most Razor Pages file based constructs like _Layout and Partial pages, ViewStart as well as shared folders etc. The root folder works like any other Razor Pages folder or Area in ASP.NET Core and so all the relative linking and child page access are available.

-#### Error Page
+### Error Page
 When an error occurs errors are fired into an `Error.cshtml` page.
 You have to create this page as the tool uses a folder that you provide.

 You can create an error page and return error information like this using the HttpContext features to retrieve an `IExceptionHandlerPathFeature`